RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 ## Creating a volume type

-With the commando below, you can create
+With the commando below, you can create a volume type.

 ```bash
 % openstack volume create --size 1 --type LuksEncryptor-Template-256 'Encrypted-Test-Volume'
 ```